 Whatever we willingly allow, participate in, and cooperate with, we become like.
-We utilize our will through our ability to choose, by relating or contrasting, gaining an awareness of how we feel in relation to others or situations, where we either agree and step into it willingly and cooperate, or we resist, decline, and move out of and away from it.
+We utilize our will through our ability to choose by relating or contrasting, gaining an awareness of how we feel in relation to others or situations, where we either agree and step into it willingly, or we resist, decline, and move away from it.
 When we develop an awareness of consciousness as qualities that form characteristics as “ways of being”, we can become aware of how we’re always choosing our methods of self-development through the relationships we maintain and who we associate with on a regular basis.
 Through self-awareness we can learn how to manage ourselves using our will and the ability to choose.
 By making decisions that we implement in a willful manner, we determine what we allow in and what we don’t.
 We can consciously choose what we willingly absorb and become like in nature, and what we resist and therefore prevent from entering into us, and becoming a part of us.

 Whenever we enter into a relationship with someone or something (person, situation, activity, set of circumstances) we should maintain a subtle awareness of how we’re either contrasting or relating, and how we’re feeling as a result of the interaction.
 We should always be asking ourselves “what is the consciousness I’m experiencing, and in what way is it influencing me”?
 If I take on the same consciousness and allow it to express through me, who and how will I become?
 As I form a sense of myself “being this way” (embodying that way of being) how does it feel?
 As I sense myself this way, how do I feel about myself?